tinnlab/Risk-Review-Benchmark/README.md

-This repository contains the code to reproduce the benchmark of survival prediction methods for the manuscript:
+This repository contains the codes to reproduce the benchmark of survival prediction methods for the manuscript:

 **A Comprehensive Review of Cancer Survival Prediction Using Multi-Omics Integration and Clinical Variables**